notblackout/kf2-controlled-difficulty/dynamic_settings.md

 `PlayerAlpha` and `WaveAlpha` are computed by subtracting one from the actual player count or wave number, then dividing by `(MaxPlayers - 1)` or the `(total number of waves - 1)`.
-The "total number of waves" includes the boss wave.
-For example, in a short game, that evaluates to 5.
-In a long game, that evaluates to 11.
+The "total number of waves" excludes the boss wave.
+For example, in a long game, the "total number of waves" is 10, and `(total number of waves - 1) = 9`.
+On wave one of this long game, `WaveAlpha=0`.
+On the second wave of this game, `WaveAlpha=.1111`.
+On the third wave, `WaveAlpha=.2222`.
+And so on to wave 10, where `WaveAlpha=1.0`.
+This the following boss wave also has `WaveAlpha=1.0`.

 If the optional maximum *Z* was omitted, then the `Min` function above is not executed.
 The product of linear interpolations is used directly.